^

 • Wear cotton underwear

-• Avoid straining during defecation
+• Avoid straining during bowel movements.

-• Limit the amount of time you sit on the toilet
+• Limit the amount of time you sit on the toilet.

 • Loose laxatives prevent hard stools and constipation.

-Surgery and other procedures against hemorrhoids
+Surgery and other procedures for hemorrhoids

 Herbs